EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The main GUI of DeepLASI on the *Traces* tab showing the loaded data traces

 On the opened panel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
-Now you can just click on it to enjoy the resulting graphs being open one after another.
+Now you can just click on it to enjoy the resulting graphs appearing one after another.
+So, all the results shown in the following parts would open at once in separate windows.
+But, because one could also achieve the same results with a several automatic analysis steps, depending on the analysis needs we can decide which analysis step the DeepLASI should perform for us.
+For example, sometimes we need the DeepLASI to only categorize the data, or just make the TDP plot for the dynamics of a specific category.

 .. figure:: ./../../figures/examples/2_DeepLearningTab.png
    :width: 550